abenga/valagtk3tutorial/content/chapter-05-packing-widgets/05-packing-widgets.md

 containers themselves, including the button (though we usually only use a label inside a button).

-You may use the `box.set_homogeneous(bool homogeneous)` to specify whether or not all children of the `Gtk.Box` are forced to get the same amount of space (if `homogeneous` is set to `true`, child widgets will be allocated equal width in a horizontal box or equal height in a vertical box).
+You may use the `set_homogeneous(bool homogeneous)` instance method to specify whether or not all children of the `Gtk.Box` are forced to get the same amount of space (if `homogeneous` is set to `true`, child widgets will be allocated equal width in a horizontal box or equal height in a vertical box).

 You can also use `box.set_spacing()` to determine how much space will be minimally placed between all children in the `Gtk.Box`.
-Note that spacing is added between the children, while the padding added by `pack_start` or `pack_end` is added on either side of the widget it belongs to.
+Note that spacing is added *between* the children, while the padding added by `pack_start` or `pack_end` is added *on either side* of the widget it belongs to.

 By using these calls, GTK+ knows where you want to place your widgets so it can do automatic resizing and other nifty things.
 There are also a number of options